appbaseio/Docs/content/docs/search/scripts/index.md

 ---
-title: 'Overview: Scripts'
+title: 'Overview: ReactiveSearch Scripts'
-meta_title: 'Concepts and use-cases for scripts | Query Rules'
+meta_title: 'Concepts and use-cases for ReactiveSearch Scripts | Query Rules'
-meta_description: 'Scripts (Javascript) are user defined functions that can be executed during the request or response cycle of a search query, while indexing data or as a cron job.'
+meta_description: 'ReactiveSearch Scripts (Javascript) are user defined functions that can be executed during the request or response cycle of a search query, while indexing data or as a cron job.'
 keywords:
     - concepts
     - appbase